Kenya Family Holidays

 Time to unwind

 Though the focus of Kenya is safari, it also provides the perfect escape to unplug and unwind.
-Surrounded by nature and the type of quiet that can only be found far away from metropolitan areas, the unspoiled, rugged feel of Kenya doesn’t mean that there is a lack of modern luxury here.
+Surrounded by nature and the type of quiet that can only be found far away from metropolitan areas, the unspoilt, rugged feel of Kenya doesn’t mean that there is a lack of modern luxury here.
 Many camps and lodges offer top-notch spas, lovely pools, luxurious suites with every amenity imaginable and breathtaking views.
 Kenya is the perfect getaway for your family to reconnect and relax.

 The location for key scenes in “Out of Africa”, Angama Mara is ideal for those families wanting to live the romance of this iconic safari film.
 Each of the glass-fronted suites is suspended on the edge of the Mara escarpment overlooking the savannah plains beyond.
-Your room’s 10 meter wide floor-to-ceiling glass wall will give you spectacular 180 degree views.
+Your room’s 10 metre wide floor-to-ceiling glass wall will give you spectacular 180 degree views.
 Your family will wake up in the morning to hot air balloons rising up to your eye-level for a dramatic start to your day.
-The camp offers a swimming pool, fitness center and in-suite massages.
+The camp offers a swimming pool, fitness centre and in-suite massages.
 Here, you can venture out on walking safaris, hot air balloon rides, community visits, game drives with evening sundowners are available, and we highly recommend a picnic on the kopje where Out of Africa was filmed.

-Saruni Samburu is a small and personal lodge offering an intimate safari experience in an unspoiled environment.
+Saruni Samburu is a small and personal lodge offering an intimate safari experience in an unspoilt environment.
 What makes Saruni so special is the hilltop position, offering spectacular views from every angle.
 There are also several areas around the lodge which can be used as viewpoints over the waterholes which attract wildlife like elephant, giraffe, zebra, lion, wild dog and oryx.
 In addition to game viewing, there are game drives, a photographic hide, rock climbing, bush walks guided by local Samburu people, private cave tours, bush dinners and helicopter star-gazing.
 The lodge has two huge, refreshing infinity pools, a Samburu Wellbeing Space offering relaxing spa treatments and a private airstrip.
 A stay at Saruni Samburu will leave your family feeling rested and rejuvenated.

 Ocean Spa Lodge was designed and built to offer its guests exclusive experiences.
 It’s the perfect secluded retreat for families wishing to spend some quality time together.
 The 14 airy eco-design suites all have uninterrupted ocean views and are well suited for families.
 There is a swimming pool and beach to explore right on your doorstep.
-There is excellent snorkeling and diving off Wasini Island and the deep sea fishing here is some of the best in the world.
+There is excellent snorkelling and diving off Wasini Island and the deep sea fishing here is some of the best in the world.
 The Sarunity Spa allows you to properly indulge yourself and relax after your safari, you can also partake in pilates, yoga and boot camp classes.
 Fine dining is a real highlight of your stay at this lodge, the gourmet menu includes seafood-centric dishes like lobster, crab, prawns and octopus, but all dietary needs can be catered for.
 Ocean Spa Lodge allows your family can do as little or as much as you’d like.